Always try your best to be your best

 • support under Part 1V of the Immigration and Asylum Act 1999

 Children who receive a qualifying benefit it their own right are also entitled to receive free school meals.

 Your child won’t qualify for free school meals if you're receiving working tax credits and disabled working tax credits.

 From September 2014, all infant age pupils (Reception Year, Year 1 and Year 2) will be entitled to receive a free school meal.

 All infant age pupils (Reception/Years 1 and 2) are entitled to receive a free school meal.

 Although infant children will automatically receive a free school meal, we're asking families who have a statutory entitlement to free school meals to complete an application form online so that we can check if the school is entitled to receive Pupil Premium for your child.

 The Pupil Premium grant is provided by the government for each eligible child and this money is used to fund valuable support in school.

 Even if you don’t want your child to receive a free school meal, we'd ask you to complete the application form so that your child’s school receives as much funding as possible:

-If you need help and advice with this please speak to Mrs Foster in the school office.
+If you need help and advice with this please speak to Mrs Harris in the school office.